Coagulation Basic 4: Particle Resolved¶

 # %% sample particle distribution

-particle_radius = lognormal_sample_distribution(
+particle_radius = par.particles.get_lognormal_sample_distribution(

 mode=np.array([1e-8, 1e-7]),